 “It’s an area where there’s really, really much going on,” says Oksana Christensen, adding: “Digital training can increase the quality of the training and make it more efficient, but we have many considerations about which technology is suitable for which task.
 Here, the matrix will be able to help make our selection process shorter.”

-Get a look into the process where students tested the new technologies at VIA, with the chief consultant at MADE Camilla Nellemann, who has been responsible for analyzing data from the tests.
+Get a look into the process where students tested the new technologies at VIA, with the chief consultant at MADE Camilla Nellemann.
+She has been responsible for analyzing data from the tests.

-Chief consultant in MADE Camilla Nellemann is responsible for the MADE Learning Factory and at VIA, she observed the tests and analyzed data.
+Chief consultant in MADE Camilla Nellemann is responsible for the MADE Learning Factory.
+At VIA, she observed the tests and analyzed data.
 According to her, the students were ‘enthusiastic guinea pigs’, but:

 “There was a huge difference in how easily they used the technologies,” she says and continues: “The digital inequality, which studies show is large in the population, really came to the fore.”
 In fact, the difficulty of figuring out how to use the technology meant that some never really got started with what the technology was actually supposed to help them with – namely starting the Festo plant.